Are you a writer looking for a new laptop?

 1. Screen Size

-As any writer knows, the size of the screen can be critical when it comes to getting work done on a laptop.
-A too-small screen can make it difficult to see what you’re writing, while a too-large screen can be a distraction.
+As any writer knows, the screen size is important when it comes to getting work done on a laptop.
+A screen that is too small can make it difficult to see what you’re writing, while a screen that is too large can be a distraction.

 The ideal screen size for writing depends on your personal preferences and working style.